jere357/jere357.github.io/attention.md

 Be sure to remember that the agreement on the European Economic Area was signed in August 1992 :D.

-## Video lectures/talks covering the transformer architecture/layer:
+## Videos of lectures/talks about transformers
-These begin ordered by how much i like the lecture and then descend into randomness

 [EXCELLENT lecture on self attention and the math behind it.](https://youtu.be/YAgjfMR9R_M?si=iykBUf-_LOBQOup6) The lecturer here is the first author of [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/pdf/1603.08155.pdf) :)).
 This video is just so good, watch it, watch the entire class if you're interested about deep learning for computer vision, this guy can't miss.

 [Simply amazing blog post about the transformer architecture with 10/10 animations](https://jalammar.github.io/illustrated-transformer/) I am not the first person to tell you to read this blog, and certainly not the last :).
 You can just see that a lot of time went into perfecting the animations on this blog, they turned out great!

-[One of the authors of the ViT paper and a well-renowned twitterhead talking about attention and ViTs](https://youtu.be/UpfcyzoZ644?si=qBz7E_zDnIZGhTi2) this talk is very good
+[One of the authors of the ViT paper talking about attention and ViTs](https://youtu.be/UpfcyzoZ644?si=qBz7E_zDnIZGhTi2) this talk is very good

 [This lecture goes explains the intuition behind Q K V](https://youtu.be/OyFJWRnt_AY?si=f7DytNpH1SLmwfzU) good stuff!